GreycLab/gmic-community/news/gmic36_en.md

 Even though he never sought the spotlight, we want to make an exception here and shine a light on his invaluable work and the crucial role he played in the development of _G'MIC_.
 Thanks to him, _G'MIC-Qt_ has become a plugin used and appreciated by thousands of people around the world.

-He also happened to be a regular reader of LinuxFr.org, which makes it even more important for us to honor him here.
 Sébastien is deeply missed.
 We will do our best to ensure that his work lives on.
 Rest in peace, Sébastien — our thoughts go to you and to your family.

 ===
 [![Tribute to Sébastien Fourey](https://gmic.eu/gmic36/thumbs/gmic_tribute_sebastien.png)](https://gmic.eu/gmic36/img/gmic_tribute_sebastien.jpg)
 _Fig.
 2.1.
-Tribute to Sébastien Fourey, author of G'MIC-Qt, as shown in the “**About**” section of the plugin._
+Tribute to Sébastien Fourey, author of G'MIC-Qt, as shown in the “__About__” section of the plugin._
 ===

 ## 2.2.
 General Improvements to the Plugin